 The research has enabled the community team to focus on areas of most need and has reinforced thinking in several areas:

-- Coach Development – A coach development framework is currently being established
+- Coach Development – A coach development framework and coach developer pilot is currently being established

 - Umpire Development – A National umpire mentoring programme has been developed and is rolling out across the country

 - Club Development – Association visits across the country establishing the assistance their clubs need, Club resources and toolkits currently being developed, alongside the investigation and procurement of new and more efficient technology systemsWe also have some further plans on how to best utilise the results from VoP in 2019 – some of these include:

 - A comparison across all sports that have participated, drilling down into regional areas to identify best practice and similar challenges and investigate this further